cwcrypto/arwen-sdk/README.md

 Notes:
- - For python, please create a virtual environment with the [requirements](./reqs.txt) installed
+ - For python, please create a virtual environment of python3.6.8 with the [requirements](./reqs.txt) installed
  - The funding flow requires the trader to fund escrows using a hot wallet outside of arwen-api before continuing with making trades
  - Allow time for user and exchange escrows to confirmed to be open before trying to make trades (can take up to 30 minutes for escrows to confirm on testnet)
  - Set your reserve [addresses](./constants.py)